 Employee Turnover Rate = (Employees Departed / Number of Employees) X 100

-Customer metrics help you measure customer satisfaction and it also summarizes the customer feedback results.
+Restaurant customer metrics help you measure customer satisfaction and it also summarizes the customer feedback results.
 Customer metrics represent the mental process of your customers and their opinions and attitude towards your restaurant.

 12. Customer Acquisition Cost

 It is a marketing metric that shows how much it costs to get a new customer to your restaurant.
 It is helpful as it helps you determine if your marketing strategies are effective or not.
 By comparing different customer acquisition costs you can prioritize the marketing strategy that gives you the maximum return on investment.
 Therefore, calculating restaurant customer metrics is an essential task.

 Calculating Customer Acquisition Cost